microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 ### Create the Solution Deployment Pipeline(s) (Optional)

-As mentioned in the note above the previous section allows you to create pipelines that build and deploy for each environment (Validation, Test and Production).
-However, if you want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production.
-Follow these instructions to create your production deployment pipeline after you've created your build and deploy pipeline for Validation and Test above.
+As mentioned in the note above, the previous section allows you to create pipelines that build and deploy for each environment (Validation, Test and Production).
+However, if you want to only build and deploy for Validation and Test and then deploy the artifacts from the Test build to Production you can follow these instructions to create your production deployment pipeline after you've created your build and deploy pipeline for Validation and Test above.

 1. In Azure DevOps go to the **Repo** that contains the [Pipelines folder you committed](#copy-the-yaml-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder